 Get in the Zone and STAY in the Zone

 In order to get in the zone, you must develop a pre-practice/pre-bout routine, a ritual.
 I think the weirder it is, the better, just make sure it's something you can take on the road when you have bouts away from home.
-Maybe you sleep in your uniform, then listen to "Pop the Trunk" when you wake up (gawd, I love that song), practice visualization for five minutes, and then eat Razzles while humping the air.
-Whatever it is, you need to do it EVERY time.
+Maybe you sleep in your uniform, then listen to "Pop the Trunk" when you wake up, practice visualization for five minutes, and then eat Razzles while humping the air.
+Whatever it is, do it EVERY time.
 This will train your mind to recognize the signals that lead to getting in the zone.
 Make a checklist for yourself.

 Once you get in the zone, you've got to stay in it.
 Develop strategies to ignore and eliminate distractions.
 Recognize when you lose focus, and make a list of what takes you out of the zone (include internal and external distractions).
 Make another list of three things you can do to help refocus (ie. taking slow, deep breaths; visualizing yourself back in the zone; chanting a mantra), and do science to yourself.
 Choose one of your refocusing strategies and test it for 4-6 weeks.
 Notice if you are able to regain focus quicker.
 Keep track of your progress (use the little worksheet below).
 If one of the strategies does not work after the time allotted, try another strategy until you find the one that works for you.

 There's still more.
 You need a game face.
 Make sure you never let your opponent see you lose focus.
 You don't literally have to paint on a game face (unless that's your thing), but make sure you aren't broadcasting your emotional state.
 Trust me, if I'm playing against you and I see you lose your shit, I will take advantage of it.
 And it will be easy.

 This is my game face.
 It looks the same no matter what I'm feeling.
 I make sure my opponents can't tell what I'm feeling or what I'm thinking.